University of Sydney

 Students enrolled in any course requiring exposure to animals and wildlife, farm visits, animal handling enterprises, or the handling of animal specimens must be protected against Q Fever infection and Tetanus.
 Vaccination must be undertaken prior to the commencement of semester one.

 Commencing in year three, you will undertake practical, preclinical (animal husbandry) and preparatory clinical (veterinary practice) placements, as well as a placement at an abattoir.
-The final year of the combined degree is a lecture-free year in which you will be assigned as an intern in university veterinary hospitals and commercial partner practices.
+The final year of the double degree is a lecture-free year in which you will be assigned as an intern in university veterinary hospitals and commercial partner practices.
 You are required to complete a minimum of 42 weeks of clinical rotations.
 You will be responsible for additional costs, including Q fever vaccinations, policy checks, and travel to and from placements and accommodation.

 The Australian Government subsidises the tuition fee for this course.
 The remaining balance is paid by the student.
 Current University of Sydney fee information.